CoderDennis/decorum/notes.md

 - [ ] Get end to end working with single integer shrinking and then stream of integers.
 Use these to test prng history shrinking.

 How does the float generator optimize for shrinking?
-(I initially guessed that it simplified towards 1.0 instead of towards zero, but that wouldn’t produce simpler fractions.
-I ) See https://github.com/HypothesisWorks/hypothesis/blob/d55849df92d01a25364aa2 1a1adb310ee0a3a390/hypothesis- python/src/hypothesis/internal/conjecture/floats.py which was linked to from https://github.com/elm-explorations/test/blob/master/src/Fuzz/Float.elm
+(I initially guessed that it simplified towards 1.0 instead of towards zero, but that wouldn’t produce simpler fractions.)
+See https://github.com/HypothesisWorks/hypothesis/blob/d55849df92d01a25364aa21a1adb310ee0a3a390/hypothesis-python/src/hypothesis/internal/conjecture/floats.py which was linked to from https://github.com/elm-explorations/test/blob/master/src/Fuzz/Float.elm

 - [ ] If rand.uniform is given a range, then shrinking prng history should respect that range.
 Is there a way to apply the range on an already shrunken random value?
 Random int in range hi - lo plus lo.
 Copy from elm implementation because the range could be negative.